Transparent Freight Software Pricing 2026: Every Model, Every Trap

 Unpredictability

-Per-transaction pricing means your bill rises with business volume.
-The same growth that drives revenue also drives software costs proportionally.
+Per transaction pricing means your bill rises with business volume.
+The same growth that drives revenue also drives software cost proportionally.
 There is no economy of scale.

 Hidden Fees